fs-os/fs-os/README.md

 **Free &amp; Simple Operating System**

 ### Description
 The main purpose of this project is to learn, so expect some mistakes.
 If you want to contribute to the project, feel free to make a [pull request](https://github.com/fs-os/fs-os/pulls).

+This project has a wiki explaining how the OS works from the start, so feel free to check it out [here](https://github.com/fs-os/fs-os/wiki) and open an issue if you find wrong or incomplete information.
+You can clone the wiki with `git clone git@github.com:fs-os/fs-os.wiki.git`.

 An important part of this project, as the name implies, is to keep it as simple as possible.
 This is very important to understand how everything in the project works (*which is the main goal!*).

 Some interesting resources that influenced the project's philosophy:
 - [GNU philosophy](https://www.gnu.org/philosophy) (See [free](https://www.gnu.org/philosophy/free-sw.html)).